firoorg/firo/README.md

 3. It is recommended to build and run the unit tests:

         make check

-3. You can also create a .dmg that contains the .app bundle (optional):

-        make deploy

 Mac OS X Build Instructions and Notes